techthiyanes/composer/composer/algorithms/colout/README.md

 ## Technical Details

 ColOut reduces the size of images, reducing the number of operations per training step and consequently the total time to train the network.
-The variability induced by randomly dropping rows and columns can negatively affect generalization performance.
+The variability and size reduction induced by randomly dropping rows and columns can negatively affect generalization performance.
 In our testing, we saw a decrease in accuracy of ~0.2% in some models on ImageNet and a decrease in accuracy of ~1% on CIFAR-10.

 > 🚧 Quality/Speed Tradeoff
 >